IBM/db2developerextension-about/docs/the-basics/getting-started-extension.md

 # Getting started
 ---
-The topic guides you through the initial setup of the IBM Db2 Developer Extension, settings, and usage steps.
+This topic guides you through the initial setup, configuration, and basic usage of IBM Db2 Developer Extension.

 ## Prerequisites
 ---